trojrobert/trojrobert.github.io/_posts/2020-12-26-azure-and-aws-data-stream-analytics-and-processing:-aws-kinesis,-azure-stream-analytics-and-azure-event-hub.md

 paginate: false
 ---

-Data Stream Analytics also called event stream processing or real-time analytics is the processing and analysis of real-time data.
+Data Stream Analytics also called event stream processing or real-time analytics is the processing and analysis of real-time data.These [streaming data](https://aws.amazon.com/streaming-data/#:~:text=Streaming%20data%20includes%20a%20wide,devices%20or%20instrumentation%20in%20data) could be transaction data from an e-commerce website, financial trading floors, telemetry from IoT devices and social media data.

 This article gives a brief description and use cases of the data stream analytics services in AWS and Azure.
 It also contains resources about their prices, components, hands-on examples, code samples, and comparison.